-Alloverstreet: East Oliver Street Art Walk is a monthly night of simultaneous art openings and events spanning the many diverse art spaces in Station North.
-Winner of City Paper’s “Best Art Walk That Doesn’t Suck” in 2014, Alloverstreet hosts hundreds of visitors for free performances and exhibitions on the first Friday of every month, from 5:00 - 10:00PM on E Oliver Street between Greenmount and Guilford Avenues.
+Alloverstreet: East Oliver Street Art Walk was a monthly night of simultaneous art openings and events spanning the many diverse art spaces in Station North.
+Winner of City Paper’s “Best Art Walk That Doesn’t Suck” in 2014, Alloverstreet hosted hundreds of visitors for free performances and exhibitions on the first Friday of every month, from 5:00 - 10:00PM on E Oliver Street between Greenmount and Guilford Avenues.
 Alloverstreet evolved organically out of Process Collective's on-going practice in late 2013 and was born out of an intention to create more accessible and inclusive artistic happenings at artist-run venues at the Copycat.
-Directed by Kimi Hanauer and Lee Heinemann for its first two years, Alloverstreet is now supported by Station North Arts & Entertainment, Inc.
+Directed by Kimi Hanauer and Lee Heinemann for its first two years, Alloverstreet was then supported by Station North Arts & Entertainment, Inc.

 Visit the Alloverstreet archives to explore past Alloverstreet events.

 5:00 - 7:00PM: Alloverstreet Kick Off & Happy Hour

 @ the Station North Tool Library [417 E Oliver Street]